The Ottawa Hospital Master Plan

 Thanks,

-justonemorebook over 2 years ago
+justonemorebook about 3 years ago

 I have been at the Civic many times over the years and I also regularly walk in the Experimental Farm.
 I am deeply dissatisfied with the plan to use the Experimental Farm in any way.
 It has been a signature green space of our centre city core for over 100 years, and thus, has trees that are over 100 years old.
 These trees contribute to the cleansing of the air, providing home for birds and animals, contribute to the beauty of the city.
 They should not be bull-dozed!
 Also, 'the bowl' (the area near Birch) is one of the most gorgeous landscaped areas I have ever seen.
 Many people enjoy this space and, indeed, people from the Civic (staff and patients) come here for their lunch or for a rehabilitative walk.
 Further, this area is already very busy with Dow's Lake and Preston St. It will be even more busy with the large condos being developed here.
 Having a hospital right on the corner will drastically change the look and feel of the area.
 Also, visitors to the area will end up parking where they can, and that will spill into the proposed hospital grounds, making it difficult for patient family members to find available parking.
 I fear that emergency vehicles will find traffic jams in that area and tourism will be disrupted, as well.
 I very strongly implore you to reconsider this location.
 Even if you have answers for all of these things, the Experimental Farm should be considered sacred and left as is.
 Where is the democracy in this decision-making?
 Please listen to the people.
 Many of us have spoken out about this.
 Please listen.

-Ba Bryanton over 2 years ago
+Ba Bryanton about 3 years ago

 The NCC, having spent time and money researching possible sites, chose Tunney's Pasture as the most appropriate site for the new Civic Hospital.
 Not only is there good transportation, but it would serve the fast high density developing areas of Hintonburg and Mechanicsville.
 The Glebe and surrounding areas are already only 10 minutes by ambulance to the Ottawa General.